All Episodes

 Witnesses are dead or evidence is gone.

-Look, you you have to remember that Democrats live and breathe based upon frivolous lawsuits, the litigious nature of society, and this was a gift to all those trial lawyers who got their billions in the tobacco lawsuit with with this ridiculous uh you know sovereign third party where states could sue tobacco companies, even though states had no standing to sue because they didn't suffer from tobacco, they were collecting taxes from it.
+And this was a gift to all those trial lawyers who got their billions in the tobacco lawsuit with this ridiculous sovereign third party where states could sue tobacco companies, even though states had no standing to sue because they didn't suffer from tobacco.

-So that that's what this is all about.
+So that's what this is all about.

-More lawsuits, less private sector production, but again, it's not about restoring the economy.
+But again, it's not about restoring the economy.

-It's not about markets, it's about power.
+It's about power.

-I'm Jason Lewis on the Rush Limbaugh program.
+I'm Jason Lewis on the Rush Limbaugh Program.

 All right, coming up to the top of the hour, but no fear.